Labs64/GuideChimp/plugins/blurredOverlay/README.md

 ### Use Cases

-- Add blur effect to  overlay
+- Add blurred background effect to the tour overlay

 ### Installation